Skip to content

 Evaluating Model Accuracy and Predictions with Confidence Intervals

-When you create models, it’s essential to know how accurate they are.
+When you create models, it’s important to know how accurate they are.
 Confidence intervals can help you understand the uncertainty in your predictions.

 Mathematical Perspective: